adamhinton/risk-battleodds-calculator/README.md

 ## `Components`

+### `ThemeProvider <ThemeProvider/>`
+  -Wraps around App \
+  -Controls theming (aka light or dark mode) for the whole app.
+Passes dark/light CSS properties down to subcomponent without having to use prop drilling

 ### `App.tsx <App/>`
-Standard React App component.
+  -Standard React App component.
 Houses all other components. \
-ThemeProvider wraps aroudn App to provide darkmode theming.
+  -ThemeProvider wraps aroudn App to provide darkmode theming.

 #### `State:`
   -Passes state in to other components:\